rails/rails/guides/source/action_view_overview.md

 #### Spacer Templates

-You can also specify a second partial to be rendered between instances of the main partial by using the +:spacer_template+ option:
+You can also specify a second partial to be rendered between instances of the main partial by using the `:spacer_template` option:

 ```erb
 <%= render @products, :spacer_template => "product_ruler" %>
 ```

-Rails will render the +_product_ruler+ partial (with no data passed in to it) between each pair of +_product+ partials.
+Rails will render the `_product_ruler` partial (with no data passed in to it) between each pair of `_product` partials.

 ### Layouts